HIGHERED 5401 Current Issues in Higher Education: 3 semester hours

 Prerequisites: Graduate standing.
 Students will examine the historical philosophical foundations of ethics and their implications for faculty, staff and students in the academic workplace.

-Prerequisites: Graduate admission.
+Prerequisites: Graduate standing.
 Introduces students to the analysis of higher education public policy.
 Includes state and local policy analysis and examination of legislative history of major federal higher education laws.

 HIGHERED 6430 The Community College: 3 semester hours